William T. Grant Foundation: Institutional Challenge Grant

 Community Engaged Research Partnership Award Program: Pilot Program

-We are pleased to announce the Community Engaged Research Partnership Award!
+We are pleased to announce the continuation of the Community Engaged Research Partnership Award!
 The award program is intended to both recognize and support mid-career and senior faculty at FSU who are committed to collaborating with community partners to produce research that is rigorous, relevant, and impactful.
-We are pleased to announce the winners of the inaugural Community Engaged Research Partnership Award:

 Faculty Member: Dr. Alisha Gaines (English)